Practical Transfer Learning for Bayesian Optimization: Introduction

 \section{Introduction}

-Bayesian optimization is a technique for solving black-box optimization problems with expensive function evaluations.
-It has been successfully applied in a number of domains, including: optimizing the hyperparameters of machine learning algorithms, where a function evaluation involves training the model \citep{snoek12}; A/B testing, where a function evaluation is a field experiment \citep{letham17}; and parameter estimation in black-box models, where a function evaluation involves running a lengthy simulation to evaluate model likelihood \citep{kandasamy17}.
-Given a small initial set of function evaluations, Bayesian optimization proceeds by fitting a surrogate model to those observations, typically a Gaussian process (GP), and then optimizing an acquisition function that balances exploration and exploitation in determining what point to evaluate next.
-When the surrogate function can be quickly evaluated, Bayesian optimization uses the cheap problem of optimizing the acquisition function to guide the expensive optimization problem we wish to solve.
+Bayesian optimization (BO) is a data-efficient blackbox optimization technique that is routinely used for hyperparameter optimization (HPO) of machine learning (ML) algorithms~\citep{snoek-nips12a,feurer-bookchapter19a}.
+Given a small initial set of function evaluations, BO proceeds by fitting a surrogate model to those observations, typically a Gaussian process (GP), and then optimizing an acquisition function that balances exploration and exploitation in determining what point to evaluate next.

-The ``black-box" nature of the optimization assumes that nothing is known about the problem besides its function evaluations, but there are settings in which ancillary information is available in the form of prior optimizations.
-Here we are particularly interested in two such settings. \begin{enumerate} \item \textit{Re-optimizations}: Production machine learning models are constantly re-trained as new data become available and underlying code bases are updated.
-The optimal hyperparameters may also change as the data and code change, and so should be frequently re-optimized.
-Although they may change significantly, most of the time the results of a re-optimization will be similar to those of a previous run.

-\item \textit{Very short runs}: A typical run of Bayesian optimization uses a few dozen function evaluations.
-Models with very long training times, such as deep neural networks on large datasets which may take days or weeks to train, may not permit that many iterations.
-Suppose we have access to the outcomes of previous optimization runs of similar models.
-The hyperparameter surface for our current model may be similar to those of a past run, and identifying similar runs can guide the short run. \end{enumerate}

-Several Bayesian optimization methods have been developed to borrow strength across runs -- these are described in Section \ref{sec:pastwork}.
-Many of these methods are for settings where additional metafeatures are available for identifying which past runs are likely to be similar, such as statistics of the dataset.
-Such metafeatures are often not available for broad classes of settings in which Bayesian optimization can be applied, including simulations and A/B tests.

-Furthermore, most methods for using past optimization tasks learn an adjustment for the results of past runs that allow them to be combined into the same model as observations from the current run.
-This approach does not scale well with the number of past runs.
-GP regression has $\mathcal{O}(n^3)$ complexity, and combining $t$ past runs with $n$ iterations into a single model incurs $\mathcal{O}(t^3n^3)$ computational cost.
-Practically, GPs become unusable after a few thousand data points \citep{cunningham08, hensman13} and their usefulness as a tractable surrogate function diminishes even earlier.
-This limit is easily reached for the problems described above.
-A machine learning platform that does hyperparameter optimization with 50 iterations as part of model fitting will reach 1,000 data points after only 20 models.
-Our experiments in Section \ref{sec:svm} use 49 past runs of 50 iterations each, for a total of 2,450 data points -- well beyond what can used for Bayesian optimization with a single GP.